-- Atmospheric pressure ( $P{atm}$ ) is often used as the reference pressure ( $P_0$ ) when working with gauge pressures. - Atmospheric pressure is the air pressure of the earth's atmosphere, and we usually use a value of 1 atm (equal to 101,325 Pa or 760 mmHg) which is the approximate average air pressure at sea level. - The atmospheric pressure at sea level is due to the weight of the atmosphere above us, and atmospheric pressure decreases as you move upwards (see the following section on fluid pressure and depth). - Anywhere that a liquid surface is exposed to atmospheric pressure, the pressure at the liquid's surface is equal to atmospheric pressure (1 atm).
+- Atmospheric pressure (P{atm}) is often used as the reference pressure (P_0) when working with gauge pressures. - Atmospheric pressure is the air pressure of the earth's atmosphere, and we usually use a value of 1 atm (equal to 101,325 Pa or 760 mmHg) which is the approximate average air pressure at sea level. - The atmospheric pressure at sea level is due to the weight of the atmosphere above us, and atmospheric pressure decreases as you move upwards (see the following section on fluid pressure and depth). - Anywhere that a liquid surface is exposed to atmospheric pressure, the pressure at the liquid's surface is equal to atmospheric pressure (1 atm).
 This fact can be used when analyzing the pressure in a fluid at different points.

-Standard atmospheric pressure is 1 atm (101,325 Pa)
+Standard atmospheric pressure is 1 atm (101,325 Pa) at sea level and decreases with altitude

-to the atmosphere will be at atmospheric pressure (1 atm)
+Any liquid surface that is exposed to the atmosphere will be at atmospheric pressure (1 atm)